badoo/RIBs/android/tutorials/tutorial3/README.md

 ## The goal of this tutorial

-Satisfying a dependency of a RIB directly from its parent
+To see how to provide dependencies to a RIB

 ## Starting out